mxmssh/drltrace/README.md

 # Log Visualization

-To make the work with log files easier, we have implemented a script called ```api_calls_viz.py``` which can be used to generate RGB images where each pixel represent unique API call.
+To make the work with log files easier, we have implemented a script called ```api_calls_viz.py``` which can be used to generate RGB images where each pixel color represents unique API call.
 For example, the picture below represents log file of WannaCry malware.

 ![API calls picture](pictures/api_calls_vis.png)

 The large green areas on the picture represent API calls (```wcscmp/wcsicmp```) which are used to select files with interesting extensions (e.g. docx, xls, py) to encrypt them.
-The purple areas represents API calls (```FindFirstFile/FindNextFile```) which are used to enumerate files and folders on the disk.
+The purple areas represents API calls (```FindFirstFile/FindNextFile/CryptEncrypt```) which are used to enumerate and encrypt files and folders on the disk.

 The script can also generate an HTML representation of generated RGB image where each element can be selected to show a name of API call.